By: Gene Walden March 01, 2018

-These plans are sponsored by states or educational institutions and let you set up an investment account to either pre-pay tuition costs at eligible colleges and universities, or to make tax-deferred contributions (known as a college savings plan).
+These plans are sponsored by states or educational institutions and let you set up an investment account to either pre-pay tuition costs at eligible colleges and universities, make tax-deferred contributions (known as a college savings plan) or for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
 Either way, these investment accounts are designed specifically for the qualified educational expenses of the child or future student, who is the beneficiary.

 Prepaid Tuition Plans: Most of these plans are sponsored by state governments and require state residency for eligibility.
 When you open a pre-paid 529 account, in most cases, the money you contribute is converted to units or credits to be used in the future at participating colleges and universities.
 The credits may be used to cover tuition costs and in some cases, room and board.